XanaduAI/strawberryfields/doc/conventions/decompositions.rst

 .. tip::

-   *Implemented in Strawberry Fields as a state preparation decomposition by* :class:`strawberryfields.ops.CovarianceState`
+   *Implemented in Strawberry Fields as a state preparation decomposition by* :class:`strawberryfields.ops.Gaussian`

 The Williamson decomposition allows an arbitrary Gaussian covariance matrix to be decomposed into a symplectic transformation acting on the state described by the diagonal matrix :math:`D`.